yigitsever/Evaluating-Dictionary-Alignment/README.md

 ./get_embeddings.sh
 ```

 Bear in mind that this will require around 50 GB free space.
+The mapped embeddings are stored under `bilingual_embedings` using the same naming scheme that `.def` files use.

 ## Quick Demo